magnus-eriksson/router/README.md

 ```
 The `$r->group()`-method only takes an anonymous function as callback.
 The router instance is always passed as an argument to the callback.

+When defining a group, you can add `before` and `after` filters, just like you do for routes.
+You can also use a `prefix` for a group, as described below.

-### Prefix
+### Group Prefix

-Just like with filters, there might be multiple routes with the same prefix (like for admin routes, where all starts with '/admin').
-Just pass `'prefix'` to the group:
+To add the same prefix to a group, use the `prefix` argument.

 ```
 $r->group(['prefix' => '/admin'], function() {